MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/20-Building-Linux-VM.md

 6. You will be asked to enter a passphrase.
 You can type a passphrase for your SSH key or press Enter to continue without a passphrase.
 It's easy for training not to use a passphrase.

 7. The ssh-keygen command generates public and private keys with the default name of id_rsa in the ~/.ssh directory.
 Use the path to the public and private keys to display its contents with cat by typing **cat ~/.ssh/id_rsa.pub** and also **cat ~/.ssh/id_rsa**

+>There's two files!!!
+You need to save both out to text files!!!

 8. Copy the output of these commands and save it somewhere, such as a text file to use later in this exercise.